-Following their eventful coming together when they both fought over ownership of Sorrento Farm and the vineyard, Frankie (Rachael Leigh Cook) and Nate (Brendan Penny) are now a couple and looking forwards to revealing their new wine at the town's Summer Fest.
-But when an issue with the wine puts their plans in to jeopardy it puts a strain both on their business partnership but also their personal relationship especially when Nate volunteers to host the Summer Fest on their land.
-Meanwhile Nate's brother Marco finds himself becoming involved with Frankie's cousin who has come to stay and looks to open a bakery.
+Following their eventful coming together when they fought over ownership of Sorrento Farm and the vineyard, Frankie (Rachael Leigh Cook - Summer Love) and Nate (Brendan Penny - Magical Christmas Ornaments) are now a couple and looking forwards to revealing their new wine at the town's Summer Festival.
+But when an issue with the wine throws their plans in to jeopardy it puts a strain both on their business partnership but also their personal relationship, especially when Nate volunteers to host the Summer Festival on the farm.
+Meanwhile Nate's brother, Marco (Marcus Rosner - Christmas In Evergreen), finds himself becoming involved with Frankie's cousin who has come to stay and is looking to open a bakery.

-If this Hallmark movie sounds even more familiar than they usually do it is because "Summer in the Vineyard" is a sequel to "Autumn in the Vineyard" with it basically being the next chapter in the romance of Frankie and Nate as well as the llama which lives on their land.
-Now what that means is that firstly we get that mix of romance and competitiveness as are two love birds are clearly loved up yet still rivalling each other over who can grow the best grapes.
-To add a bit more to this we get a subplot featuring Marco falling for Frankie's cousin and finding himself wanting to be himself around her rather than the stud everyone thinks he is.
+If this Hallmark movie sounds even more familiar than they usually do it is because "Summer in the Vineyard" is a sequel to "Autumn in the Vineyard" with it basically being the next chapter in the romance of Frankie and Nate as well as the life of the llama which lives at the Sorrento Farm.
+Now what that means is that firstly we get that mix of romance and competitiveness as Frankie and Nate are clearly loved up yet still rivalling each other over who can grow the best grapes.
+To add a bit more to this we get a subplot featuring Marco falling for Frankie's cousin and finding himself wanting to be himself around her rather than the player everyone thinks he is.

-The thing is that whilst "Summer in the Vineyard" is a typically charming Hallmark movie I am in two minds whether these characters actually needed a sequel or not.
-In some senses there is something nice about catching up with these characters but at the same time it does mean that there is a part of "Summer in the Vineyard" which feels even more familiar than a Hallmark movie usually does.
+The thing is that whilst "Summer in the Vineyard" is at its heart a typically charming Hallmark movie I am in two minds whether these characters actually needed a sequel or not.
+In some senses there is something nice about catching up with Frankie and Nate but at the same time it does mean that there is a part of "Summer in the Vineyard" which feels even more familiar than a Hallmark movie usually does.